benjamin-meyer-ak/temp_loggers_example/README.md

 1. Use a function to import multiple csv files from the same directory, and collate them all into a single dataframe.

-    -   It is important that the csv files remain unaltered prior to import, and that they do not require manual "cleaning" prior to import
+    -   It is important that the csv files remain unaltered prior to import, and that they do not require manual "cleaning" prior to import (i.e. manual deletion of rows or columns)

 2. Use a separate data table with defined time periods of "flagged data" to identify flagged data in each time series